haoqili/Android_DIPLOMA_CAMERA/README.md

 4. If successful, should observe: `I/UserApp (  ..): ....: Upload Photo succeeded`

+4. Get photos from one of the 6 regions

 TO ASK JASON
 =========
 * Why is there a cloud communication when a leader switches regions?